violenttestpen/violenttestpen.github.io/_posts/2021-04-27-htb-cyber-apocalypse-ctf-2021.md

 |       ,=< 0x00000da0      755c           jne 0xdfe
 ```

 Afterwards, the program will check if we are holding `0x16` or `22` 🥧.
-It'll skip over the vulnerable function unless we have exactly that amount.
+It'll skip over the vulnerable function that we need to visit unless we have exactly that amount.

 ```
 |       |   0x00000da2      488d3d180300.  lea rdi, str.e_1_32m        ; 0x10c1 ; const char *format